 I hope I stay reasonably healthy and then die peacefully in my sleep when I turn 100, so I don’t have to spend a lot of time as a patient.
 But realistically it’s likely that I’ll be seeing more specialists as time moves along.
 I’m definitely planning to keep friends in mind when it comes time to find people to treat me.

-By David E. Williams of the Health Business Group.
+By healthcare business consultant David E. Williams, president of Health Business Group.